 Most emergency services have a tradition of recognising and responding to employees who experience traumatic situations.
 Most utilise such systems as Trauma Risk Management (TRiM) and have identified staff members who have been properly trained and can deliver such interventions locally.
 However services also need to have identified processes that go beyond TRiM interventions to support staff who develop issues.

-Services should have identified within any stress management policy the following three principle intervention types; primary, secondary and tertiary (see table in PDF document).
+Services should have identified within any stress management policy the following three principle intervention types; primary, secondary and tertiary.
 Organisations need to be proactive in order to demonstrate both compliance with the Health and Safety Executive’s Management Standards and protect their own employees from harm.